 Prerequisites, Restrictions, and Recommendations for Database Mirroring

-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use Always On availability groups instead.

 This topic describes the prerequisites and recommendations for setting up database mirroring.
 For an introduction to database mirroring, see Database Mirroring (SQL Server).

 Support For Database Mirroring